 Tripit for storing trip details

-Flight Aware
+Flight Aware for tracking flights

-Rick Steves Europe -Walking tours and interesting podcasts
+Rick Steves Europe -walking tours and interesting podcasts

 XE for exchange rates